ramboz/performance-runbooks/lcp.md

   - if the LCP element is an image, make sure it is `loading` as `eager` and its [`fetchpriority`](https://web.dev/articles/fetch-priority) is set to `high`
 - Leverage the `navigator.connection` API to adjust media variants for slower networks
 - Use [speculative pre-rendering](https://developer.chrome.com/docs/web-platform/prerender-pages)
+- Redesign cookie consent dialog so it is smaller than the actual LCP on the page

 ## How to measure